patrickmelix/PLAMS/doc/source/examples/ReactionEnergyBenchmark/ReactionEnergyBenchmark.ipynb.rst

 Results
 ~~~~~~~

-Results can be loaded from the summary file using pandas if available (pandas is installable with ``amspackages``).
+Results can be loaded from the summary file and displayed using pandas.
+The pandas package is installable with ``amspackages``.

 .. code:: ipython3